QuiltMC/rfcs/rfc/0019-hashed-mojmap.md

 ## Prior Art

-Forge has chosen to use Mojmap directly.
-Unlike Forge, we have our own thriving, and official, mapping set to cater to, Yarn, and we cannot allow Yarn contributors to be tainted.
+Forge, Sponge and soon Paper have chosen to use Mojmap directly.
+Unlike those projects, we have our own thriving, and official, mapping set to cater to, Yarn, and we cannot allow Yarn contributors to be tainted.

 ## Unresolved Questions